Civil Rights Claims

-Under certain circumstances, before the government can take away a person’s life, liberty, or property, the individual is entitled to fair notice, a hearing and a decision by an impartial judge.
-As a result, some employees who work for the government are entitled to a fair hearing before you can be fired, demoted, suspended without pay, or subject to other severe discipline.
+Under certain circumstances, before the government can take away a person’s life, liberty, or property, the individual is entitled to fair notice, a hearing, and a decision by an impartial judge.
+As a result, some employees who work for the government are entitled to a hearing before they can be fired, demoted, suspended without pay, or subject to other severe discipline.

 - Public Employees Can Pursue First Amendment Claim if Harmed by Employer's Discrimination Against Coworker Last week, I discussed Montone v.
 City of Jersey City, a case that ruled Police Sergeant Valerie Montone can proceed with her political affiliation ....

 - Third Circuit Reinstates Police Sergeant's Political Affiliation Discrimination Claim Against Jersey City On March 8, 2013, the Third Circuit Court of Appeals ruled that Police Sergeant Valerie Montone can proceed with her civil rights case against the ....

 - Nirenberg Law Firm's Discrimination Lawsuit Discussed in Bergen Record This morning, I was quoted in the Bergen Record about a civil rights lawsuit I recently filed against the Borough of Bogota.
 Police Officer Regina ....